shaharsh624/ChatApp/README.md

 ## Tech Stacks

-- **Frontend**: Built with ViteJS, a modern and fast JavaScript build tool.
+- **Frontend**: Built with ReactJS, a modern and fast JavaScript build tool.

 - **Backend**: Firebase is used for user authentication, real-time database, and cloud functions.